As an Amazon Associate I earn from qualifying purchases.

 Extra Wide Rocking Chair for Big and Heavy Person

 If you don’t need quite the capacity of the Amish Casual chair above (but need extra real estate for your behind) then this rocker is a great option.
-While techincailly a bench (and marketed as a two seater) this can be an excellent outdoor rocking chair for big and heavy people.
+While technically a bench (and marketed as a two-seater) this can be an excellent outdoor rocking chair for big and heavy people.

 In terms of features, this rocker is very standard.
-It is made of wood, has a comfortable curved seat front, and a straight back.
+It is made of wood and a straight back.
 It is the straight back that makes this a viable option for a single user since there are no curves or seat-spots to deal with!
+There are seat divest on the seat itself but that is easy remedied (as well as fixing the “comfort level” problem reported by many reviews) by adding a cushion.

 So if you need more than the 23.3 inches offered by the second place rocking chair, get one of these and extra the spacious 39″ wide seat today!